hicommonwealth/commonwealth/wiki/Ways-Of-Working.md

 # Standup

-1. Standups are currently M, T, & Th at 12:00 EST for 15 minutes, followed by an optional "parking lot" if there are further items that need discussing.
+1. Standups are currently M, T, & Th at 12:00 EST for 15 minutes, followed by an optional 15 minute "parking lot" if there are further items that need discussing.
-2. Please make sure all your stories are up-to-date before standup, and have been assigned the correct status.
+2. Please make sure all your stories are up-to-date before standup, and have the correct project state (Teed Up, In Progress, etc).
     - Remember to associate any PRs you submit with the ticket it closes (and automation will do the rest).
 3. When you give your standup, try to stay concise, providing a general status update for various tickets, and briefly flagging any complications.
     - Tickets and PRs should be referenced by both their assigned numbers (e.g. "#4572") and their descriptive titles.